castle-engine/cge-www/pack/README.txt

   For the engine, remember to also update version numbers in castle_game_engine/packages/*.lpk (to match with castle_game_engine/fpmake.pp version).

+  Make sure also CastleEngineManifest.xml <version value="..."/> is updated.

 - Call ../scripts/generate_versions.sh script.
   - Before, you should recompile program for the current (source) OS.